 Other Learning Experiences:

 In addition to the pharmacy practice experiences outlined above, the resident will also participate in the following longitudinal learning experiences:

 The resident will earn an appointment as a Clinical Instructor at the University of Maryland School of Pharmacy and will complete up to 40 hours of teaching activities per semester.
 Teaching activities may include didactic lectures, small group discussions, and assisting in the preceptorship of student pharmacists and first-year pharmacy practice residents.
 An elective teaching certificate program is available for interested residents.
 Teaching is focused on cardiology as much as possible.
-Residents will also deliver a professional presentation as part of the University of Maryland’s Pharmacotherapy Rounds.
+Residents will also deliver a professional presentation as part of the University of Maryland’s Pharmacotherapy Rounds and a journal club presentation at the University of Maryland Medical Center.